onehashai/onehash-connect/help/include/emphasis-intro.md

-In Zulip, you can make text bold or italic, or cross it out with strikethrough.
+In OneHash Connect, you can make text bold or italic, or cross it out with strikethrough.